-Participants may complete their service obligation at multiple sites provided the sites are under a single employer or within the same network under dependent satellite facilities.
-All sites must meet the Nurse Corps SP CSF eligibility requirements as described in this APG.
-There may be multiple Points of Contact (POCs) in this scenario, but ONE POC is responsible for completing/verifying an Employment Verification Form (EVF) for all sites at which Nurse Corps SP participants are employed.
+Participants can complete their service obligation at multiple sites, provided the sites are under a single employer or within the same network under dependent satellite facilities.
+All sites must meet the Nurse Corps SP CSF eligibility requirements as described in this Guidance.
+There may be multiple Points of Contact (POCs) in this scenario, but ONE POC is responsible for completing/verifying an EVF for all sites at which Nurse Corps SP participants are employed.